5 tips for your modern data governance strategy

 The role of a data governance framework in an organization

-Risk management: Data protection might be the most important and impactful reason to implement an effective data governance strategy.
-Data governance has a pivotal role in compliance and risk management; it helps organizations comply with regulations such as GDPR and HIPAA, while also mitigating risks associated with data breaches.
+Risk management: Data protection might be the most important and impactful reason for implementing an effective data governance strategy.
+Data governance has a pivotal role in compliance and risk management; it helps organizations comply with the General Data Protection Regulation (GDPR) and Health Insurance Portability and Accountability Act (HIPAA) regulations while mitigating risks associated with data breaches.

-Optimized decisions: Decision-making is an important part of an IT admin’s role, but issues arise when decisions are made arbitrarily.
-Data governance helps with this by ensuring high-quality, reliable data is available for business intelligence and analytics.
+Optimized decisions: Decision-making is integral to an IT admin’s role, but issues arise when decisions are made arbitrarily.
+Data governance helps ensure high-quality, reliable data is available for business intelligence and analytics.
 This means that the data is, ultimately, guiding every decision.
-IT admins are simply analyzing the data and facilitating the optimized decision in each situation.
+IT admins simply analyze the data and facilitate the optimized decision in each situation.

-An effective data governance strategy can also help you improve your IT modernization strategy.
-No matter if your organization is upgrading to legacy systems or adopting cloud computing.
+An effective data governance strategy can also help you improve your IT modernization strategy, whether your organization is upgrading legacy systems or adopting cloud computing.

 Why it’s important to have a data governance strategy

-Supports business objectives: Data governance promotes transparency and accountability in the use of data, while also improving operational efficiency.
-This trickles down fairly quickly in facilitating an ability to focus more energy on achieving actual business objectives—because you can rely on the data to be doing what it’s supposed to do.
+Supports business objectives: Data governance promotes transparency and accountability in the use of data while also improving operational efficiency.
+This trickles down fairly quickly, facilitating an ability to focus more energy on achieving actual business objectives because you can rely on the data to be doing what it’s supposed to do.

-Data security: A well-defined data governance program helps deal with the challenges related to the safety, privacy and compliance of data in today’s complex business environment.
+Data security: A well-defined data governance program helps address the challenges related to data safety, privacy, and compliance in today’s complex business environment.

 Protecting your data: Governance is crucial to protect critical information and reduce risks.
 Microsoft 365 security isn’t only about external forces but also internal threats, as untrained users may share sensitive information.
 Accidental file sharing and sending sensitive files to coworkers who are not authorized to receive them are two frequent instances of internal data breaches.
 Governance is pre-emptive in stopping these types of breaches before they happen.